author avatar

 NOTE: The technique apply only Because the system is installed on the traditional mechanical hard disk, because of other reasons, they are unwilling to migrate the Windows system to the SSD (for example: relatively speaking, the mechanical hard disk will be more stable, and the data volume of the system disk is too large to be migrated to the newly purchased SSD), and the SSD is used as The use of additional storage disks.
 If you have already used SSD as the system disk, please skip this chapter.

-What is Intel RST?
-Intel Rapid Storage Technology, or Intel Rapid Storage Technology (IntelRST for short, formerly known as Matrix RAID), is a Windows-based application.
-The program provides increased performance and reliability for desktop, mobile PC, and server platform systems equipped with SATA disks.
-When using one or more SATA disks, you benefit from increased performance and reduced power consumption.
-When using multiple disks, data protection against disk failure is also enhanced.
+Intel RST: Enhanced Performance and Reliability Intel Rapid Storage Technology (IntelRST), formerly known as Matrix RAID, is a Windows-based application that boosts performance and reliability for desktop, mobile PC, and server platform systems with SATA disks.
+By utilizing one or multiple disks, users can experience improved performance, reduced power consumption, and enhanced data protection against disk failure.

 why install Intel RST ?